CarolCupas/carolcupaswebsite/_drafts/jugar-para-ganar.md

 ¿Who doesn't like to have one's own way?

-I am not consider me like someone 100% competitive because I want to enjoy what I do rather than winning at all costs. in my childhood, the board games were fashionable and had not so technology as today.
+I do not consider me like someone 100% competitive because I want to enjoy what I do rather than winning at all costs.
+In my childhood, the board games were fashionable and had not so technology as today.
 I still like the classic games but now I downloaded some apps on my smartphone.

-Recently, I played with my sister and it's fun when I was winning but sometimes I let her to win loll... (it isn't true).
+Recently, I played with my sister and it's fun when I was winning but sometimes I let her win loll... (it isn't true).
 The trust is that I don't like losing but I've learned that I don't have the correct pieces that sum many points but despite that, I don't make it easy for her.

+Experimenting failures in life is not beautiful, many of these carry with tears, a sense of empty into the heart and maybe some long nights but in the same way that occurs in a game, I know it is like a match and there are more to begin yet.

 ¿A quién no le gusta salirse con la suya?